kapouer/window-page/README.md

 * Page.state
   the last successful state

+* Page.referrer
+  Initially a parsed `document.referrer` url object or null if no referrer was found, then the previous url object.
+  Available since version 3.3.0.

 * Page.push(state or url, curState?)
   curState is optional, and must be given when push/replace is called before current state is final.